-- a.
-College IT LAN.
-Ethernet-based, 100 or 1000 Mbps BACnet/IP network. - b.
-Supervisory LAN: The LAN is owner-provided and shall be an Ethernet-based, 100 or 1000 Mbps network interconnecting the server and OWS(s) to the owner-provided managed switch as specified herein.
-LAN shall be IEEE 802.3 Ethernet with switches and routers that support 100 Mbps minimum throughput. - c.
-Primary LAN: High-speed, peer-to-peer communicating LAN used to connect BCs, AACs, ASCs, and certain gateways and sensors where specified herein.
-Acceptable technologies are limited to Ethernet (IEEE802.3) per the Supervisory LAN.
-This network shall be BACnet/IP as defined in the BACnet standard, and shall share a common network number for the Ethernet backbone, as defined in BACnet. - d.
+- 4)3) College IT Group shall be responsible for provisioning IP addresses for BAS IP enabled devices, as well as all IP enabled devices that integrate into the BAS inclusive of lighting controls and power monitoring. - 5)4) College IT Group shall configure a VLAN to isolate the BAS network and devices integrated into the BAS from other portions of the College's IT LAN.
+Should BAS and integrated systems be placed on multiple VLANs, College IT Group shall be responsible for configuring routing policies through VLANs to allow integration specified herein. - 6)5) Division 25 Contractor to provide and install patch panel(s) in two or four post racks provided by and in location specified by the College IT Group.
+For bid purposes, assume these will be located in MDF/IDF rooms.
+CommScope Systimax or equal. - 7)6) Supervisory LAN ethernet cables from BAS IP enabled devices shall be terminated on patch panels by Division 25 Contractor.
+Final connections between patch panel, patch cables and managed switch by College IT Group. - 8)7) IP enabled BAS devices shall connect directly to Owner furnished switches.
+Integrating IP devices through a BAS controller is not acceptable. - c.
+Primary LAN: High-speed, peer-to-peer communicating LAN used to connect AACs, ASCs, and certain gateways and sensors where specified herein.
+Acceptable technologies include and are limited to: - 1) Ethernet (IEEE802.3) per the Supervisory LAN - d.
 Secondary LAN: Network used only to connect certain gateways and sensors where specified herein.
 It shall not be used to interconnect BCs, AACs, and ASCs.
 Network speed versus the number of devices on the LAN shall be dictated by the response time and trending requirements.
 Acceptable technologies include but are not limited to: - 1) BACnet over Master Slave/ Token Passing (MS/TP) - 2) Modbus RTU over RS-485 - e.
 Subnets: Networks used to connect sensors and thermostats to AACs and ASCs.
-This network may as above for Secondary LANs or may be proprietary the manufacturer. - 3.
-The figure below shows an example schematic of the desired network architecture.
-Note: - a.
-Not all devices shown will exist for this project. - b.
-Ethernet network installer shall be responsible for assigning IP addresses to all devices on the network. - c.
-If gateways are specified to be directly connected to the College IT LAN in Paragraph 2.4C, the gateway supplier shall also provide and install a BBMD Router (both shown dashed in the schematic) including all configuration and programming.
+This network may be as above for Secondary LANs or may be proprietary the manufacturer. - 3.
+The figure below shows an example schematic of the desired network architecture. - a.
+Note: Not all devices shown will exist for this project.

 - 4. Operator Interfaces and Servers - a.
 The Control Systems Server (CSS) is existing.
-See Paragraph 1.2B.7 for temporary CSS requirements. - b.
+See Paragraph 1.12B.7 for temporary CSS requirements. - b.
 OWSs or POTs are either existing or will be provided by the College. - c.
 Remote monitoring and control shall be through use of a web browser through the College IT LAN and via the internet through the College IT LAN. - 5.
 Controllers.
 The BCs, AACs, and ASCs shall monitor, control, and provide the field interface for all points specified. - 6.
-Gateways

-- a.
-See Paragraph 2.4C for a list of gateways and routers. - b.
+Gateways - a.
+See Paragraph 2.4C for a list of gateways. - b.
 Where gateways are used, critical points may also be hardwired from the BAS to the controlled device, rather than using the gateway, to avoid problems with gateway failures.
 Where listed in Hardware Points tables, these points shall be hardwired even when available through gateway.